 News Orchard Beach Pavilion project moves forward as city seeks construction manager Mayor Bill de Blasio and other elected officials have pledged $50 million to renovate the structure.
 Orchard Beach Pavilion in the Bronx is set to undergo an overhaul including upgraded electrical infrastructure and new bathrooms.
 Photo Credit: Lisa L. Colangelo By Lisa L. Colangelo email@example.com @lisalcolangelo Updated September 19, 2018 3:12 PM Print Share fbShare Tweet Email The city is looking for a construction manager to help oversee a massive revamp of the landmarked, deteriorating Orchard Beach Pavilion in the Bronx.
 The 200,000-square foot pavilion was built in the 1930s as part of Parks Commissioner Robert Moses’ vision for the “Riviera of New York City.”
 But portions of the building, which includes majestic columns and observation terraces, have been closed off from the public for safety concerns.
 Mayor Bill de Blasio and other elected officials have pledged $50 million to renovate the structure, which sits near Pelham Bay.
 Earlier this year, the city’s Economic Development Corporation put out a request for designers interested in working on the project.
 Soliciting proposals from construction managers is the next step in the lengthy restoration project.
 According to a description from the EDC, the pavilion features “Beaux-Arts planning principles in a Moderne style,” using red brick, poured concrete, case concrete and glazed terra-cotta.
 The city is seeking to add ramps to make the area more accessible, upgrade the electrical infrastructure, add an elevator, new bathrooms and other improvements, as well as conduct repairs to the structure.
 A 2015 study found the building to be structurally stable.
 The popular man-made beach draws up to 100,000 visitors a day during the busy summer season.
 By Lisa L. Colangelo firstname.lastname@example.org @lisalcolangelo Lisa joined amNewYork as a staff writer in 2017.
 She previously worked at the New York Daily News and the Asbury Park Press covering politics, government and general assignment.
-Share on Facebook Share on Twitter More on this topic 8 of the best city beaches to help you cool offFrom Coney Island to the quieter Jacob Riis, there's a beach for you.
+Share on Facebook Share on Twitter More on this topic 8 of the best city beaches to help you cool offFrom Coney Island to Jacob Riis, there's a beach for you.
 Will Inwood’s friendly neighborhood seal stick around?Sealy quickly became a neighborhood celebrity this summer.
 Comments We're revamping our Comments section.
 Learn more and share your input.